rHomelab/LabBot-Cogs/README.md

 This cog will allow members to send a report into a channel where it can be reviewed and actioned upon by moderators.

+### AutoReact

+This cog allows mods to add auto reactions to certain phrases

 ## License

 All code in this repository is licensed under the [GNU General Public License version 3](https://github.com/tigattack/LabBot/blob/master/LICENSE).